bulletmark/edir/README.md

   -V, --version         show edir version

 Note you can set default starting options in $HOME/.config/edir- flags.conf.
-The negation options (i.e. the --no-* options and their shortforms) allow you to temporarily override your defaults.
+The negation options (i.e. the --no-* options) allow you to temporarily override your defaults.
 ```

 ## Embed in Ranger File Manager